Final report for FW23-418

 Very few rootbound plants were discovered during the growing season, and we determined that this was not a significant key pest in 2024.

 Overall, the planting performed similarly to previous in-ground plantings, expressing Fusarium symptoms and being generally unsaleable due to foliage and petal discoloration and uncertain shelf life.
 The grower and the technical advisor have concluded that it is not feasible to effectively manage Fusarium symptoms organically in lisianthus on this farm and that the likelihood of purchased plugs being infected is very high.
 Growing lisianthus from seed is extremely challenging and adding that to the already expensive nature of container planting, it has been determined that this portion of the research is prematurely complete.
-Year three will not include lisianthus in the study.
+Year three did not include lisianthus in the study.

 Bacterial Blight in Zinnias

 As the season progressed, another pest emerged: Sclerotinia.
 Weekly severity monitoring was coupled with rogue counts to quantify losses to either pest.
 This rogue counting also clarified that two-row beds experienced a significantly lower rate of loss from both Blight and Sclerotinia (86 plants loss from a combination of the two pests in two-row beds and 647 plants lost in three-row beds).
-For year two, all beds were to be planted in two rows with one-foot spacing.
+For year two, all beds were planted in two rows with one-foot spacing.

 After seeing significant gains in our 2023 trials, the approach for 2024 was similar to 2023.
 Once again zinnias were planted in an area that had no prior zinnia planting, plugs planted high in tall beds with reduced plant density, treated with a biological soil inoculant at planting and monthly throughout the growing season.
 The refinements we made for 2024 were to plant in all 2-row beds to encourage additional airflow to discourage Blight and Sclerotinia in the crop and limit to a single planting of zinnias.